How to Pack for a 7-Day Caribbean Cruise in a Carry On

 What can I say, even I still struggle with being a complete minimalist when it comes to packing for a one week cruise!

-I always like to travel with at least a couple sets of bikinis just in case they need to be used as underwear in an emergency.
+I always like to travel with at least a couple sets of bikinis just in case they need to be used as extra underwear or bras in an emergency.

 Life getting paid to travel to all seven continents after that was never the same after that!